Commitment Ceremonies in Sydney for Overseas Couples

 What Is a Baby Naming Ceremony?

-A Baby Naming Ceremony is a joyful and meaningful way to welcome your new little one into the world.
-It is a means of introducing them to family, friends, and your wider community.
-It’s a beautiful alternative to a traditional christening—non-religious, inclusive, and completely customisable.
+A Baby Naming Ceremony is a joyful and meaningful way to welcome your child into your family and community.
+It’s a modern, non‑religious alternative to a christening, and it allows you to create a celebration that feels personal, inclusive, and completely your own.

 Welcome